submariner-io/submariner-website/src/content/community/releases/_index.en.md

   gateways, use the Load Balancer mode instead.
 * Removed the `generic` option from `subctl cloud prepare` that was previously deprecated in v0.15.0.
 To label gateway nodes, use
   `subctl join` instead.
+* Fixed an issue in Service Discovery where stale endpoint IPs, corresponding to services that no longer exist, were returned from DNS queries.

 ## v0.16.3 (January 11, 2024)